One of my mentors, Warren Buffett, has a great quote:

 Of course not, because that’s $100,000 more than it’s worth!
 Yet, in the stock market, everybody’s happy to do it because they have no idea how to value stocks.

-Valuation is a key skill of risk-free investing.
+Valuation is a key skill of risk-managed investing.
 There are so many companies that have a lot of buzz or fame so we think they’re good investments but in actual fact, they won’t make you any money.

 Yes, it might be a good company, but if it’s way overvalued, (i.e., Netflix) you shouldn’t be buying it.